 A project of this size and scope will have intermittent impacts on bridge traffic and active users.
 Details about traffic management and construction updates will be regularly provided and any questions can be sent to email@example.com.
 Thank you for your patience through the course of construction and completion of improved safety, connectivity and repairs.

 When is the work scheduled?

-The new shared pathway and associated crossings are planned to commence in January 2021 and substantially completed by end of June 2021.
+The new shared pathway and associated crossings are planned to commence in early March 2021 and substantially completed by summer of 2021.

 What impacts with the work have on traffic?